-Mr. Murrey has been an Assistant Professor at Appalachian School of Law in Grundy, Virginia since August 2003.
+Mr. Murrey was an Assistant Professor at Appalachian School of Law in Grundy, Virginia from August 2003 until May 2013.
 Mr. Murrey was of counsel to the law firm of Shumacker Witt Gaither & Whitaker, P.C., in Chattanooga, Tennessee until December 2002, a firm with which he was associated since 1970.
 Mr. Murrey is a director of The Dixie Group, Inc., a carpet manufacturer, and previously was a director of U.S. Xpress Enterprises, Inc. from 2003 until 2007.

-Mr. Murrey's longstanding quality service as a member of our board of directors as well as his significant experience serving on the boards of directors of other companies give him an understanding of the role of the board and qualify him to serve on our board of directors.
-Mr. Murrey's legal background also adds to the diversity of the board of directors.
-Mr. Murrey has been a valuable member and contributor to our board of directors since 1993.
+Mr. Murrey's longstanding quality service as a member of the Company's Board as well as his significant experience serving on the boards of directors of other companies give him an understanding of the role of a board of directors and qualify him to serve on the Company's Board.
+Mr. Murrey's legal background also adds to the diversity of the Board.
+Mr. Murrey has been a valuable member and contributor to the Company's Board since 1993.